xiaominzhu88/xiaominzhu88/README.md

 ### ABOUT ME

-- I am a software developer with a love for great products and simplicity.
+- I am a frontend web developer with a love for great products and simplicity.
 As a passionate learner about web technologies and software in general, I always strive to improve my ability. 🎈

 - Over the years, I have become an achievement-driven team player with a strong sense for aesthetics and the latest trends.
 Comfortable in fast-paced startup environments as well as established corporate structures.🍄